-Fences?
 This may seem an odd thing for an architect to write about, but I think fences are long overdue for some attention.
-Fences are usually the least thought about structures on your property, and yet can be visually very obtrusive and functionally almost worse than useless overall, needlessly eroding the amenity and value of your investment.
+They are usually the least thought about structures on your property, and yet are often visually very obtrusive and functionally almost worse than useless, needlessly eroding the amenity and value of what for most people is their largest investment.

 Badly considered fences are found surrounding nearly all New Zealand suburban properties.
-Often as not, when you buy a section any fences have already been built by the subdivision developer and are likely the cheapest that money could buy.
-The main purpose of such readymade fencing is as a shortcut allowing prospective buyers to tick ‘security’, ‘privacy’, and ‘shelter’ as features offered when comparing sections.
+Often as not, when you buy a section any fences have already been built by the original property or subdivision developer, and were likely the cheapest that money could buy.
+The main purpose of such readymade fencing is as a marketing shortcut allowing prospective buyers to tick ‘security’, ‘privacy’, and ‘shelter’ as features offered when comparing sections.
 Few buyers stop to consider whether this is actually true, or even relevant.
-Most suburban fencing actually performs quite poorly at even these few tickbox tasks, creating unnecessary compromises that are often worse than the problems they purport to solve:
+Most suburban fencing actually performs quite poorly at even these few tickbox tasks, creating unnecessary compromises that are often worse than the problems they supposedly solve:

 Poor Security – Unless you want to live behind razor wire, most suburban fencing provides little meaningful security, and if anything actually creates a better opportunity for thieves and other home invaders to attack you or your property in privacy.

 Poor quality of Privacy – Yes, blank, tall and unrelieved expanses of fencing certainly can give you a bleak sort of privacy, in much the same way as a prison exercise yard does – by cutting you off completely from the outside world.
-This kind of privacy is achieved at the expense of creating a strongly anti-social ‘keep away’ message to the neighborhood, destroying valuable opportunities for stimulating transitions from public to private space, for chance conversations with neighbours, eroding of community spirit, engagement and friendliness, and sending a subliminal signal to anyone visiting that yours is a dangerous and unpleasant neighbourhood, requiring defensive barricades.
+This kind of privacy is achieved at the expense of creating a strongly anti-social ‘keep away’ message to the whole neighbourhood, destroying valuable opportunities for stimulating transitions from public to private space, for chance conversations with neighbours, and eroding away any community spirit, engagement and friendliness between neighbours in the area, and sending a subliminal signal to anyone visiting (or thinking of buying!) that yours is a dangerous and unpleasant neighbourhood, requiring defensive barricades.

 Poor Shelter – Wind tunnel testing confirms that the typical solid timber fence styles most often used in New Zealand are actually quite poor at providing shelter from the wind.
-Apart from a narrow sheltered strip just inside the fence, they achieve very little and can actually worsen wind turbulence experienced just a few meters downwind.
-They are also more vulnerable than other approaches to slowly tilting over under prevailing wind pressure (typically with sections weaving in and out of alignment) or even being completely destroyed in a good storm.
+Apart from a narrow sheltered strip just inside the fence, they deliver very little shelter and can actually worsen wind turbulence experienced just a few meters downwind.
+They are also more vulnerable than other approaches to slowly tilting over under prevailing wind pressure (typically resulting in the ‘weaving’ effect often seen with some sections of fence tilting faster than others) or even being completely blown over in a good storm.

 BUT NO NEED TO DESPAIR!
 Fencing really doesn’t have to sabotage your property investment.
 Here are 12 tips you can follow that should reduce or completely eliminate the adverse impacts of fencing, while still achieving all the privacy, shelter and security to outdoor spaces that you need:

-- Is the neighbourhood really improved, or is it or worsened when you visually chop it up into little walled fiefdoms?
+- Is the neighbourhood actually improved, or is it or worsened when people chop it up into little walled fiefdoms?
 I would suggest fencing more often than not eliminates any sense of spaciousness and flow, as well as sunlight and views, and it is certainly not a very neighbourly gesture.

 - Would it create better property value and amenity for you and your neighbours if you had more open and park-like surroundings, especially around the front half of your properties?